stc-opensource/open_data/stc-IPTV-dataset/README.md

 # IPTV Dataset

-The IPTV dataset contains many features and it has more than 70 million rows and the size of data is in terabytes (TBs).
-A sample is provided here.
+The IPTV data contains many features related to watching activites, and the size of the full dataset is actually in terabytes (TBs).
+In here, you can download a sample which has more than 3 million rows from the IPTV dataset.